tomcam/vuepress-tutorial-proposal/docs/README.md

+# VuePress default theme tutorial: creating your home page

+VuePress lets you focus on writing content without spending much time on the mechanics.
+In return you get a beautiful-looking site with excellent performance, a clean and functional layout, and header-based search.

+This tutorial shows how to create a documentation site.
+You'll need to be willing to drop into you Windows or Bash terminal, and to create text files.

 ## Create the directory structure for your VuePress site

 Create the full directory structure and change to the root directory of your project.